PradeepLoganathan/pradeepl-blog/content/blog/data-mesh-architecture/index.md

   - "data mesh"
   - "data engineering"
   - "data architecture"
-  - "data"
+  - "big data"
 categories:
   - "datamesh"
-summary: "Data Mesh architecture is a modern approach to data engineering and data operations that aims to improve the scalability, agility, and innovation of data teams within organizations."
+summary: "Data Mesh architecture is a modern approach to data engineering and data operations that aims to improve the scalability, agility, and innovation of data teams within organizations.
+It is based on the principles of domain-oriented ownership, product thinking, self-serve data infrastructure, platform thinking, data as a first-class citizen, democratized data access, and a culture of collaboration."
 ShowToc: true
 TocOpen: false
 images: